RubingLi123/rubingli123.github.io/misc_2.md

       <div class="card-text">
         <h3>Conquering the Queensboro Bridge</h3>
         <p class="body_text_white">
-          At mile 19, the Queensboro Bridge’s <strong>relentless 5-mile incline</strong> pushed me to my limits— a defining moment in building both mental and physical endurance.
+          The most challenging section of the route was the Queensboro Bridge at mile 19, with its grueling 5-mile uphill climb—a true test for a casual runner like me.
         </p>
       </div>
       <img src="/static/img/bridge.png" alt="Queensboro Bridge" class="bridge-img" />